 You began your career at Vidal Sassoon in 1984.
 Tell us what your introduction to hairdressing there was like?

-One thing stood out for me during my introduction to hairdressing and it was that working at Sassoon’s you knew you were in a family and a community.
+One thing stood out for me during my introduction to hairdressing.
+It was that working at Sassoon’s you knew you were in a family and a community.
 Every salon you went to there was a true bond, everyone has the same belief and the same mentality.

 Describe a typical day during your time at Sassoon?

-It was always very busy or something going on, but everyday the client you had in front of you was the most important person there, not the one before or the one after, but the person in front of you at that time and in that moment was the most important person.
+It was always very busy or something going on.
+Everyday the client you had in front of you was the most important person there.
+Not the one before or the one after.
+The person in front of you at that time and in that moment was the most important person.